Toni Hewitt: 1968 Mexico Olympics

-As a 17-year-old, Hewitt represented the United States at the 1968 Summer Olympics in Mexico City.
+At 17, Hewitt represented the United States at the 1968 Summer Olympics in Mexico City.
 She competed in the women's 100-meter butterfly, and finished seventh in the event final with a time of 1:07.5.
 Hewitt also reached the finals of the women's 200-meter butterfly, finishing in fourth place with a time of 2:26.2—three tenths of a second behind American teammate Ellie Daniel, who won the bronze medal in the event.
+In the 100-meter women's butterfly, Lyn McClements of Australia unexpectedly took the gold with a time of 1:05.5, American Elie Daniel took the silver with a time of 1:05.8, and American Susan Shields took the bronze with a time of 1:06.2.
+In the 200-meter butterfly, favorite Ada Cok of the Netherlands took the gold with a time of 2:24.7, Helga Linder of Germany took the silver with a time of 2:24.8, and as previously noted, American Elie Daniel took the bronze with a time of 2:25.9, barely edging out Hewitt.